-When a relationship breaks down, staying friends with your ex might seem an impossibility.
-It depends on individual circumstances and the reasons for separating, of course, but some people do manage to maintain an amicable friendship.
+When a relationship breaks down, communicating with your ex might seem an impossibility.
+It depends on individual circumstances and the reasons for separating, of course, but some people do manage to maintain an amicable working relationship.
 The Duke and Duchess of York are perhaps one of the best-known couples who have remained friends despite divorcing after 10 years of marriage.
 Gwyneth Paltrow and Chris Martin also remain on friendly terms after they ‘consciously uncoupled’ in 2014.

 Here are a few tips:

 It’s important to stick to any shared childcare agreements and financial arrangements.
 Share routines, schedules, school homework and make sure your children have got access to everything they need so both homes feel comfortable and secure.

 Support one another

 Be positive about each other’s parenting styles and use positive or neutral language if you are talking about your ex in front of your children.
 Ensuring there is mutual respect on both sides will go a long way when it comes to dealing with any issues that may arise.

 Both of you should be involved when it comes to any life-changing or important decisions.
 If you are both on board, it will avoid mixed messages and confusion in the future.